 The personal truck is a cornerstone of the American myth of self-reliance.
-It is a mobile monument to toughness, utility, masculinity, industrialism, and “rugged individualism.”
+It is a mobile monument to toughness, utility, industrialism, and rugged individualism, despite its dependance on a vast, energy-intensive web of materials, fuel and support.
 Originally devised to haul agricultural products to marketplaces, they served (and still serve) as a bridge between the labor of farming and consumer society.
 Their use has expanded through marketing and advertising to signify certain themes of identity, particularly around masculinity.
 There’s a grunge, a heaviness, and a sacrificial quality to the pickup.

 I’ve pulled apart the engine in the truck now.
 First the intake manifold, all 50 lbs of it, then the valve covers and heads, loosening the ten bolts that hold each one down in the specified pattern, outwards to in.
 There are so many of these little choreographed bolt tightenings when working on an engine.
 It’s all filthy, too.
 This one was leaking oil for years without maintenance, so the oil is thick, solidified.
 It really does look like a thin, toxic cake.